 Summit of Mauna Kea, Hawaii, world's

-largest astronomical observing complex
+astronomical observing complex

 The telescope is the single most important invention for astronomy.

 Without it, we would have little of the profound understanding we